CentroEPiaggio/Frank_robotran/README.md

 # Frank_robotran
 Robotran model for Frank robot

-Before start simulation on simulink, run the "init_frank.m" file in ../dataR/simulink directroy.
+Before starting the simulation on simulink, run the "init_frank.m" file in ../dataR/simulink directroy.